Pulmonary alveolar proteinosis

 Pulmonary alveolar proteinosis (PAP) is a rare lung disorder characterized by an abnormal accumulation of surfactant-derived lipoprotein compounds within the alveoli of the lung.
 The accumulated substances interfere with the normal gas exchange and expansion of the lungs, ultimately leading to difficulty breathing and a predisposition to developing lung infections.
 The causes of PAP may be grouped into primary (autoimmune PAP, hereditary PAP), secondary (multiple diseases), and congenital (multiple diseases, usually genetic) causes, although the most common cause is a primary autoimmune condition in an individual.

 Signs and symptoms

 The signs and symptoms of PAP include shortness of breath, cough, low grade fever, and weight loss.
 Additionally, the clinical course of PAP is unpredictable.
 Spontaneous remission is recognized, and some patients have stable symptoms.
+Notably, some individuals with PAP may remain asymptomatic, with the condition only being detected incidentally during medical evaluations.
 Death may occur due to the progression of PAP or of any underlying associated disease.
 Individuals with PAP are more vulnerable to lung infections such as nocardiosis, Mycobacterium avium-intracellulare infection, or fungal infections.